CIFS Human Rights Cases

 In Iran, members of the Baha'i religion are forbidden from pursuing higher education.
 As a result, the Baha'i community has responded by creating its own, informal higher education system known as the Baha'i Institute for Higher Education (BIHE).
 In May 2011, several BIHE educators, including those with scientific backgrounds, were arrested and detained in a raid of over 30 homes.
 CIFS is concerned that individuals who have committed themselves to educating Baha'i youth have been imprisoned solely for their religious beliefs and has urged the Iranian government to reconsider its policy of barring Baha'is from pursuing education and to release the imprisoned BIHE educators.

 CIFS Letter, December 2014

 CIFS has followed with concern the assassination of Iranian scientists over the past couple of years.
 In 2012, APS officially condemned these assassinations.

 APS President Condemns Wave of Iranian Scientist Assassinations - APS News, April 2012

 On 22 October 2012, several Italian seismologists were convicted of manslaughter in connection with an earthquake that struck L'Aquila, Italy, in 2009 that killed 309 people.
-The scientists were sentenced to six years in prison.
-They are appealing their sentence.
+While the scientists were sentenced to six years in prison, their convictions were overturned in November 2014.